 Stillbirth in the United States is most commonly defined as a fetal death occurring at 20 weeks or more gestation.
-In 2019, 21,478 babies were stillborn across the US.
-This is more than deaths due to SIDS and prematurity combined.
+In 2021, 21,105 babies were stillborn across the US.
+This is greater than the total number of infant deaths from all causes.
 That number also represents roughly one quarter of all stillbirths occurring in high-income countries around the world.
 Unfortunately, the majority of these families will never know what caused their baby’s death.

 The stillbirth rate in the United States has remained largely unchanged for several decades and is higher than many comparable countries around the world.
 During the years 2000 – 2015, the US had the second to lowest Annual Rate of Reduction for stillbirth out of 49 high-resource nations.
 The top 5 nations had a reduction rate more than 10 times the US reduction rate of 0.4%.